- Do you sometimes wonder how to let go of anger and resentment and how to remove them from your life?

 - Do I often feel resentment and other negative feelings?

-If the answer is ‘yes’, to one or more of the question, you need to practice emotional detachment.
+If the answer is ‘yes’ to one or more of these questions, you need to learn to practice emotional detachment.

-2. It would be easier to exercise emotional detachment, when you raise doubts about the necessity of your negative feelings and disturbing thoughts.
+It would be easier to exercise emotional detachment when you raise doubts about the necessity of your negative feelings and disturbing thoughts.

-You have two options, when you experience anger, resentment or hurt feelings.
+There are two options when you experience anger, resentment, or hurt feelings.

-- You can allow yourself become agitated, and continue focusing and thinking about the negative feelings, and on the event that caused them.
+- You can allow yourself to become agitated and continue focusing and thinking about the negative feelings and the event that caused them.